ServiceNow/azimuth/docs/docs/about-us.md

 #### Joseph Marinier [:material-github:](https://github.com/JosephMarinier) [:material-linkedin:](https://www.linkedin.com/in/josephmarinier/)

 Joseph is a full-stack developer who enjoys designing and engineering solutions to a large variety of problems.
-His main contribution to Azimuth has been leading the front end development.
+His main contribution to Azimuth has been leading the frontend development.

 </div>
 <div markdown style="display: inline-block;">